CudaText-addons/cuda_html_ops/readme/readme.txt

 Gives commands for HTML/CSS work (lexer name can be any).

 --------------------------
-* commands (new tab/window) to open current HTML text in current web browser. it is the function of plugin HTML Preview. for selection: only selection is used, and a temp-file is created, in the same folder as original (_cudatext_preview.html).
+* commands to open current HTML text in current web browser.
+2 commands: open new tab or window. it is the function of plugin HTML Preview. for selection: only selection previewed, and a temp-file is created, in the same folder as original (_cudatext_preview.html).

 --------------------------
-* commands to wrap selection in HTML style tag: <b>, <i>, <u>. for ex, "text" -->  "<b>text</b>"
+* commands to wrap selection in HTML style tag: <b>, <i>, <u>. for ex, "text" ->  "<b>text</b>"

 --------------------------
 * command, to do the same as Sublime Text does on hotkey Alt+Shift+W:

-  with selection: wrap selection with <p></p> and place 2 selections to rename tag w/o selection: add <p></p> with 2 selections and 2 markers:
+  on selection: wrap selection with <p></p> and place 2 selections to rename tag w/o selection: add <p></p> with 2 selections and 2 markers:
     1st TAB press goes into tag,
     2nd TAB press goes after tag